 In November of 1979, Gary Austin stepped down as artistic director.
 Tom Maxwell was voted in as his successor, and he would and remain at the helm for the next ten years.
 In 1989, The Groundlings began the enduring tradition of having Groundlings or Groundlings Alumni direct each new revue.
 The Main Company (now capped at 30 members at a time) collectively acts as the organization's artistic director, democratically making business and creative decisions as a group.

 Starting in 1981, alternative format shows began to be added to the line-up.
 The first one was "The Pee Wee Herman Show" created by Paul Rubens as a showcase for his Pee Wee character, which he created in Groundlings workshops and revues.
 Pee Wee and his friends (played by other Groundlings like Phil Hartman, Lynne Stewart, John Paragon, Edi McClurg, and John Moody) started performing Saturday at midnights, after the regular revues.
 Quickly, the show became a huge LA hit, transferred to a theatre on Sunset Blvd, and was filmed for an HBO special.
 In the following years, Pee Wee became a pop culture icon, spawning films, toys, and a children's television show.
-An updated revival of that original stage show (with many of the original Groundlings reprising their roles) is planned for a Broadway run in the Fall of 2010.
+An updated revival of that original stage show (with many of the original Groundlings reprising their roles) enjoyed a successful Broadway run in 2011/2012.

 Since then, other alternative format shows would play the theatre: "Waco," "On the Road With Guy DiSimone" (Tim Stack), "Olympic Trials: A Chick Hazard Mystery" (an improv mystery starring Phil Hartman that represented LA in the 1984 Olympic Games Arts Festival), "Mea Culpa" & "Mea's Big Apology" (Julia Sweeney), "Casual Sex" (inspired the film), "Ladies Room" (basis for the film "Romy & Michelle's High School Reunion"), "Holiday Dinner," "Your Very Own TV Show", "The 48 Hour Show", and "Beverly Winwood Presents The Actor's Showcase", to name a few.
 In 1992, Melanie Graham created "Cooking With Gas", a weekly short form improv show performed by Groundlings, Groundlings Alumni, Sunday Company members, and special celebrity guests.
 The show continues every Thursday night, and is now the longest running improv show in LA.
 It was followed in 2001 by the long-form improv "Crazy Uncle Joe Show", which runs every Wednesday night.